EvanKoe/dotfiles_2021/README.md

 - custom i3 bar (changing colors when plugged, when wifi disabled/enabled/connected, sound (red if muted))
 - custom bindings (meta+d to get dmenu (you're gonna need to install it too))
 - custom lock screen (screenshot, blurred, add lock icon)
+- printscreen button takes a screeshot, save it in Pictures/Screenshots, and copy it into the clipboard

 # KDE config files
 Here are my KDE config archives.
 Those are KDE themes I made by myself.
 Feel free to download them if you wanna give em a try !
 The only thing you have to do is to install the "plasma custom saver" applet (download : https://store.kde.org/p/1298955/), import the tar.gz and apply it.
 Here are three of my configurations :